GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/in-app-purchase/index.md

 - Display the price and available items in your game,
 - Register a variable that will be updated when an item purchase is approved (and other variables for when other things happen),
 - When the player clicks on an item, use the action to order it,
-- If the purchase is approved (the variable you set up is set to true), give the user what they bought,
+- If the purchase is approved (the variable you set up is set to true), give the user what they bought
-- Mark the purchase as completed for the user to be charged the money

 [Read more...](https://wiki.gdevelop.io/gdevelop5/extensions/in-app-purchase/setup)